apache/incubator-weex/doc/source/references/components/div.md

 ### Attributes

-There is no specific attribute for this component other than the [common attributes](../common-attrs.html).
+There is no specific attribute for this component.

 ### Styles